AmirooUS/REACTJS/README.md

 **Props:**
+> Props (short for properties), are a Component's configuration.
+> A Component cannot change its props but it is responsible for putting together the props of its child Components.
 - Data flows from parent to child. _Defined in child component (this.props.name) and get value in parent component._
 - Props are immutable.
 - Component can have default props so that props are set even if a parent component doesn’t pass props down to the child.

 **State:**
+> State, is an object that is owned by the component where it is declared used to change the component.
+> A Component manages its own state internally and has no business fiddling with the state of its children.
 - Data flows from child to parent.
     - Like when user input some new data to the child component.
 - State is mutable and private.